CeviKle/KLETech-CEVI-NighttimeDehazing/README.md

 # NTIRE 2026 Challenge on Nighttime Image Dehazing — Team KLETech-CEVI

-This repository contains the official code submission for **Team KLETech-CEVI** in the [NTIRE 2026 Nighttime Image Dehazing Challenge](https://codalab.lisn.upsaclay.fr/competitions/).
+This repository contains the official code submission for **Team KLETech-CEVI** in the [NTIRE 2026 Nighttime Image Dehazing Challenge](https://www.codabench.org/competitions/12855/).

-Our solution, **NightDehazeNet**, is a Multi-Scale Attention U-Net trained via a 3-stage curriculum learning strategy, achieving **PSNR: 20.785 dB** and **SSIM: 0.675** on the challenge validation set.
+Our solution, **NightDehazeNet**, is a Multi-Scale Attention U-Net trained via a 3-stage curriculum learning strategy, achieving **PSNR: 20.785 dB** and **SSIM: 0.675** on the challenge testing set.

 ---